 Key West’s most famous attraction is probably The Hemingway Home & Museum, where author Ernest Hemingway lived from 1931-1940.
 Guided tours are offered daily, though plan ahead as admission is cash only.
 Many local bars celebrate Hemingway’s former patronage, and Sloppy Joe’s on Duval Street was his particular favorite.

-Key Largo is equally lively and is a base for the Key’s best diving, while Marathon is the Key’s midway point and attracts both a party crowd and fishing enthusiasts.
+Key Largo is equally lively and is a base for the best diving in the Florida Keys, while Marathon is the Key’s midway point and attracts both a party crowd and fishing enthusiasts.

-In Key West, Smathers Beach is your best bet for families and has great amenities, including nearby cafes and shops for renting Jet Skis and the like.
+In Key West, Smathers Beach is a great place for families and has excellent amenities, including nearby cafes and shops for renting Jet Skis and the like.
 Clarence S. Higgs Memorial Beach Park is slightly quieter and is close to the beautiful gardens of the Key West Garden Club at West Martello Tower.
 For even more seclusion, you can take a charter boat to Dry Tortugas National Park, a lovely crescent of golden sands set against the historic stone wall of a 19th-century fort.

 Bahia Honda State Park is said to be among the most scenic stretches of coastline in the Keys, and you can’t help but feel blissful as you set your towel down on Calusa or Loggerhead beaches there.
 You can't beat the shallow waters around Cannon Beach at John Pennekamp Coral Reef State Park for snorkeling, where you can see remnants of a Spanish shipwreck from 1715.